Chleih/Website-Chleih/README.md

 ## 👋🏽 Introduction

 Welcome to the repository of my personal portfolio website.
-This site showcases my skills, projects, and a bit about myself.<br>
+This site showcases my skills, projects, and a bit about myself.
 The project is built with a simple frontend stack and is structured to support clean development, shared team conventions, and future scalability.

 ## 🛠 Technologies used